Admission to a Graduate Program

 Dakota State University (DSU) and its graduate programs seek highly motivated individuals with educational and professional credentials that will enable them to be successful graduate students.
 Minimum admission requirements are established by the DSU Graduate Council.
 Degree-specific requirements are established by the college offering the graduate program and reviewed and approved by DSU Graduate Council.
 Additional restrictions and requirements may be based on Board of Regents policy.

 DSU bases admission to its graduate programs upon the academic qualifications of applicants.
-The underlying principle for acceptance is a demonstration of ability to successfully complete the desired program.
+The underlying principle for acceptance is a demonstration of the ability to successfully complete the desired program.
 Admission to all degree programs is competitive and subject to the resource constraints necessary to provide quality graduate education within each program.

 Requirements for full (unconditional) admission into a graduate program include: